The Noahide Commandment for Courts of Law

 1. What is the scope of G-d’s commandment for Judgments (“Dinim” in Hebrew) for Gentiles?

-2. The basic Torah laws of the Seven Commandments for Gentiles as compiled by Maimonides (RambaM), in Laws of Kings. chapter 9.
-The opinion of Nachmanides (RambaN) differs in regard to Dinim.
-How do their opinions overlap and how do they differ, and what is the majority/practical opinion to be followed?
+2. Maimonides (RambaM) compiled basic Torah laws of the Seven Commandments for Gentiles in Laws of Kings ch.
+9. In contrast, the opinion of Nachmanides (RambaN) differs regarding Dinim.
+How do their opinions overlap and how do they differ, and what is the majority/practical opinion to follow?

-3. What is the concept of a Noahide-observant court (which follows G-d’s “fixed laws”) reverting to judge as a secular court (which follows the society’s “resolved laws”), and what are the differences between those two legal systems?
+3. What is the concept of a Noahide court that follows G-d’s “fixed laws”?
+When can it judge instead as a secular court that follows the society’s “resolved laws”?
+What are the differences between those two systems?

 7. Under what conditions are Gentile courts fully justified within halacha to utilize judges and/or witnesses who don’t fulfill the requirements for Noahide-observant courts, or to use time in prison or fines, etc., as punishments for violations of the Seven Commandments?